2 new COVID-related fatalities confirmed on Guam

 27 New Cases Reported

-To date, there have been a total of 47,682 officially reported cases.
+To date, there have been a total of 47,682 officially reported COVID cases on the island.